privacylocal-first

 Open source: audit it yourself.

 The source is MIT-licensed at github.com/ryanbiddy/uoink.
-The privacy model is not a promise hidden behind a dashboard.
 You can inspect the helper, loopback server, and network code.

 Install Uoink Read terms